-Emma Cairo, a Danish/Norwegian artist, and daughter of the late jazz musician Erland Larsen (Riverside City Jazz Band), has played hundreds of shows all over the world.
+Emma Cairo, a Danish/Norwegian artist and naturalized American, and daughter of the late jazz musician Erland Larsen (Riverside City Jazz Band), has played hundreds of shows all over the world.
 She spent most of her adult life in Los Angeles where she regularly performed at big venues - with her original music - as well as in other high end entertainment projects.

 Emma Cairo sings songs with no regard for current trends and sounds, blending her melodic tunes with inspiration from different periods, popular genres and world regions.
 She has meddled in many genres with a long career singing in bands in the US as well as Asia; rock, pop, jazz, country and Nordic folk / ballads - as well as dance music.
 This diverse influence shines through in Emma Cairo's original music with a strong and incredibly diverse and soulful voice.

 In 2022, after 15 years in California, Cairo returned to Scandinavia with a main focus on creating music that inspires the listener's inner self-growth and empowerment.
 Her 2021/2022 release 'Nordic Manifestation Chants' is the first step in this direction, taking inspiration from the viking era's Nordic shamanic tradition of galdr, aka song magic, or what today would be called manifestation chants or medicine music.

 Emma Cairo joins other medicine music artists, like the Swedish Fia Forsström and American Scarlet Crow, in creating empowering music, but she also sings pop, rock, indie and dance music but always with a focus on empowerment: "When we listen to music - certainly repetitive hooks or beats - it puts the mind into theta state, a hypnotic state, where the listener will more easily absorb the lyrical messages into their subconsciousness.
 Therefore I find it important to write music with empowering messages, whether one is listening to pop, rock or chanting", Cairo explains.